teleradiologyai/WFMteleradiologyAI/README.md

 TeleradiologyAI Workflow Manager Infrastructure

-+he TeleradiologyAI Workflow Manager Infrastructure is a powerful tool that streamlines the teleradiology workflow process, enabling radiologists to efficiently manage their workloads and increase productivity.
+The TeleradiologyAI Workflow Manager Infrastructure is a powerful tool that streamlines the teleradiology workflow process, enabling radiologists to efficiently manage their workloads and increase productivity.
 This infrastructure leverages state-of-the-art AI and machine learning algorithms to automate and optimize various steps of the workflow, including image acquisition, interpretation, and report generation.

 Features
 Efficient management of the teleradiology workflow process